Nexplore Travel

 Best Time to Visit: October to April

 Nestled just a short drive from Dirang in West Kameng district, Sangti Valley is one of Arunachal Pradesh’s most underrated destinations.
-While many travelers continue directly toward Tawang, those who spend time in Sangti discover a peaceful Himalayan valley surrounded by pine forests, apple orchards, traditional villages, and crystal-clear mountain streams.
+While many travellers continue directly toward Tawang, those who spend time in Sangti discover a peaceful Himalayan valley surrounded by pine forests, apple orchards, traditional villages, and crystal-clear mountain streams.

 Unlike some of the state’s more remote destinations, Sangti Valley is easily accessible while still retaining its offbeat charm.
-The valley offers an ideal introduction to Arunachal Pradesh for foreign travelers seeking nature, culture, and tranquility without venturing too far off the beaten path.
+The valley offers an ideal introduction to Arunachal Pradesh for foreign travellers seeking nature, culture, and tranquility without venturing too far off the beaten path.

 Why Visit Sangti Valley?